JanHerca/urantiapedia/output/wikijs/en/article/Raymonde_et_Jean_Davier/A_propos_de_lapotre_Paul.md

 The Pharisee Saul perceived the faith, the audacity, the extraordinary courage of Stephen who died rather than deny a transcendent cause whose spirituality progresses in an ineluctable way in the face of ancestral and stagnant religious practices.

 On the road to Damascus, Saul experiences his own transfiguration.
 His spiritual experience is authentic.
 His conversion is sudden, spectacular, different from the slow progress of classical spiritual seekers.
 He becomes the servant of those he wanted to destroy by violence.
 He heard in a divine clarity that would blind him momentarily the “Saul, Saul, why do you persecute me?”
-“Later, Saul became the dynamic and indomitable Paul, the philosopher, if not the founder of the Christian religion” ([UB 128:3.6](/en/The_Urantia_Book/128#p3_6)).
+“Later, Saul became the dynamic and indomitable Paul, the philosopher, if not the founder of the Christian religion” (<a id="a45_499"></a>[UB 128:3.6](/en/The_Urantia_Book/128#p3_6)).

 Saul remained marked by his past as a persecutor.
 He wrote to Titus: “I acted in ignorance.”
 He declared in Jerusalem: “I persecuted to the death... loading with chains, throwing into prison men and women” ([Acts 22-4](/en/Bible/Acts_of_the_Apostles/22#v4)).
 In his letter to the Corinthians, he said: “I am the least of the apostles, unworthy to bear this title, because I persecuted the church of God” ([1 Cor 15-9](/en/Bible/1_Corinthians/15#v9)).